mensbeam/HTML-Parser/README.md

 - `errorCollection`: A boolean value indicating whether parse errors should be collected into the `Output` object's `errors` array.
 This should usually be left at the default `false` for performance reasons.
 The content of the `errors` array is currently considered an implemenmtation detail subject to change without notice
 - `htmlNamespace`: A boolean value indicating whether to create HTML elements within the HTML namespace i.e. `http://www.w3.org/1999/xhtml` rather than the `null` namespace.
 Though using the HTML namespace is the correct behaviour, the `null` namespace is used by default for performance and compatibility reasons
 - `processingInstructions`: A boolean value indicating whether to preserve processing instructions in the parsed document.
 By default processing instructions are parsed as comments, per the specification.
 Note that if set to `true` the parser will insert _HTML processing sinstructions_ which are terminated by the first `>` character, not XML processing instructions terminated by `?>`
+- `serializeForeignVoidEndTags`: A boolean value indication whether the print the end tags of empty foreign elements rather than self-closing their start tags.
+By default this is `true`
+- `serializeBooleanAttributeValues`: A boolean value indication whether the print the values of boolean attributes on HTML elements rather only the attribute names.
+By default this is `true`

 ## Limitations